Courses in Philosophy

 A PHI 417 Bioethics (3)

 Critical study of one or more topics in bioethics.
-Possible topics include: advance directives; assisted reproductive technologies; death; genetic engineering; screening and testing; health care reform; informed consent; maternal-fetal conflicts; medical experimentation; medical futility; organ transplantation; physician-assisted suicide; proxy consent; and the right to refuse treatment.
-Prerequisite(s): A PHI 338 or permission of instructor.
+Possible topics include advance directives; assisted reproductive technologies; death; genetic engineering; screening, and testing; health care reform; informed consent; maternal-fetal conflicts; medical experimentation; medical futility; organ transplantation; physician-assisted suicide; proxy consent; and the right to refuse treatment.
+Prerequisite(s): A 100 or 200 level course in philosophy.

 A PHI 418 Philosophy of Science (3)

 Basic issues in philosophy of science, such as the nature of laws and theories, verifiability and confirmation, explanation and prediction, statistics and probability.
-Prerequisite(s): A PHI 210 and a 300 level course in philosophy, or permission of instructor.
+Prerequisite(s): A PHI 110, 111, 210, 218, or permission of instructor.

 A PHI 422 Theory of Knowledge (3)

 Systematic study of theories of knowledge, including such topics as theories of perception, the character and value of logical systems, theories of the nature of truth and of the nature of proof.
-Prerequisite(s): A PHI 210 and a 300 level course in philosophy, or permission of instructor.
+Prerequisite(s): A PHI 110, 111, 210, 218, or permission of instructor.

 A PHI 423 The Skeptical Tradition (3)